 -There are a few upcoming volunteer opportunities – check the Community Involvement Activities link above.
-In November, Elves are needed to help with Santa photos and volunteers are needed to set-up chairs for a magic show.
+In November, Elves are needed to help with Santa photos.
 Potential Graduates need to have all their hours completed and turned in to the Guidance office by May 31st.

 –Potential Grads: Many external awards are currently available to apply for.
 See the External Scholarships & Bursaries link for more information or visit the guidance office.
 Local information will be available in early April.

 –Potential Grads who are thinking of going on to post-secondary education should be starting to apply to Colleges and Universities.
 If you need help with this, please stop by the guidance office and make an appointment.
 If you are unsure of your future plans, we can try to help you out with that too.

 -SHAD is a 27-day STEAM (Science, Technology, Engineering, Arts, Math) and entrepreneurship based enrichment program where participants live at a host university campus while engaging in experiential learning, sociocultural activities and community

 building.
 Through lectures, workshops, labs and team projects, you will learn

 by doing and leave inspired, unleashed and connected with like-minded youth